groovybits/rsllm/README.md

 ### NDI Output for Images and TTS Speech Audio

-The toolkit is enhancing its output capabilities to include NDI (Network Device Interface) support for images and TTS (Text-to-Speech) audio, facilitating high-quality, low-latency video streaming over IP networks.
+RsLLM is enhancing its output capabilities to include NDI (Network Device Interface) support for images and TTS (Text-to-Speech) audio, facilitating high-quality, low-latency video streaming over IP networks.

--   **(OPTIONAL) NDI SDK Installation**: The [compile.sh](scripts/compile.sh] script will download hte libndi.dylib for you.
-If you want to, you can Download and install the NDI SDK from [here](https://ndi.video/download-ndi-sdk/).
-This SDK is useful for viewing the NDI output and other tools to explore.
+-   **(OPTIONAL) NDI SDK Installation**: The [compile.sh](scripts/compile.sh) script will download the libndi.dylib for you.
+If desired, you can download and install the NDI SDK from [here](https://ndi.video/download-ndi-sdk/).
+This SDK is useful for viewing the NDI output and exploring other tools.
 -   **Configuration Steps**:
     1. Add `--features ndi` to the Cargo build command to include NDI support in your build.
-    2. Run scripts/compile.sh which will retreive the libndi.dylib which works best for MacOS.
+    2. Run `scripts/compile.sh`, which will retrieve the libndi.dylib that works best for MacOS.
-    ````
     3. To ensure the library is correctly recognized when building with `cargo --features=ndi`, set the `DYLD_LIBRARY_PATH` environment variable:
     ```bash
     export DYLD_LIBRARY_PATH=`pwd`:$DYLD_LIBRARY_PATH
-    ````
+    ```
 -   **Additional Configuration**: Logging into the Huggingface Hub via the CLI can resolve some potential warnings.
 Execute `huggingface-cli login` to authenticate.

 ### MetaVoice TTS Text to Speech (WIP)

-Candle, our core Rust framework for LLM interaction has MetaVoice now, a groundbreaking Text-to-Speech (TTS) technology.
-As this feature improves it will enable pure Rust-based LLM, TTI (Text-to-Image), and TTS functionalities, seamlessly integrated with Metal GPU optimizations for MacOS.
+Candle, our core Rust framework for LLM interaction, now includes MetaVoice, a groundbreaking Text-to-Speech (TTS) technology.
+As this feature improves, it will enable pure Rust-based LLM, TTI (Text-to-Image), and TTS functionalities, seamlessly integrated with Metal GPU optimizations for MacOS.

--   **Development Status**: The MetaVoice integration is done and being optimized in Candle so that quality matches the reference implementation.
+-   **Development Status**: The MetaVoice integration is done and being optimized in Candle to match the quality of the reference implementation.
--   **Anticipated Benefits**: Once full quality/optimized, MetaVoice will significantly enhance the toolkit's ability to generate lifelike speech from text without costing and low latency on a local LLM.
-Also it will give the ability to one shot learn a voice from a small clip and generate speech from it.
-For now you may want to use OpenAI for quality/realtime generation of the speech audio.
+-   **Anticipated Benefits**: Once fully optimized, MetaVoice will significantly enhance the toolkit's ability to generate lifelike speech from text without cost and with low latency on a local LLM.
+It will also provide the ability to one-shot learn a voice from a small clip and generate speech from it.
+For now, you may want to use OpenAI for quality/real-time generation of speech audio.

-RsLLM has a mission to research and explore implementing a versatile, high-performance toolkit for AI-driven content creation and analysis on MacOS, leveraging the full potential of Metal GPUs and Rust's efficiency.
+RsLLM's mission is to research and explore the implementation of a versatile, high-performance toolkit for AI-driven content creation and analysis on MacOS, leveraging the full potential of Metal GPUs and Rust's efficiency.

-## TODO
+## Roadmap

 ### Priority:

--   MpegTS Chat for analysis freeform over current and historical mpegts streams data.
+-   MpegTS Chat for freeform analysis over current and historical MPEG-TS stream data.
--   Improve Image/TTS Latency and async cooridaation of output.
-Use an NDI pre-Queue for images and audio to ensure they are in sync and non-latent.
+-   Improve Image/TTS latency and async coordination of output.
+Use an NDI pre-queue for images and audio to ensure synchronization and minimize latency.
--   RAG document chromium use and caching of embeddings for augmented documentation based LLM context.
+-   Implement RAG (Retrieval Augmented Generation) using Chromium for document caching and embeddings, providing augmented documentation-based LLM context.
--   Merge fixes for Metavoice as they are done in Candle - WIP.
+-   Merge MetaVoice fixes from Candle as they become available (WIP).

-### Sooner or later:
+### Future Enhancements:

--   use ffmpeg-next-sys to process video and audio in real-time, use for generating frames/audio/text to video etc / transforming video, creating mood videos or themes and stories.
-Experiment to see what an LLM + FFmpeg can do together.
+-   Utilize ffmpeg-next-sys to process video and audio in real-time for generating frames, audio, and text-to-video, as well as transforming video and creating mood videos or themed stories.
+Explore the possibilities of combining an LLM with FFmpeg.
--   Improve into a good MpegTS Analyzer for real-time analysis of mpegts streams and reporting, with AI to detect issues and report them.
+-   Enhance MpegTS Analyzer for real-time analysis of MPEG-TS streams, reporting, and AI-driven issue detection.
--   Use Perceptual Hashes DCT64 based frame fingerprints from video input to detect changes in video frames, recognize and learn repeating frames / content sequences, commercial break verification, and ad insertion detection.
-Plug in SCTE35 and have database of content fingerprinted to compare to and various quality checks on iput and confirmation of break/logo fidelity and presence.
+-   Implement Perceptual Hashes (DCT64-based) for frame fingerprinting to detect changes in video frames, recognize and learn repeating content sequences, verify commercial breaks, and detect ad insertions.
+Integrate SCTE-35 and maintain a database of fingerprinted content for various quality checks, break/logo fidelity confirmation, and presence detection.
 -   Improve network and system analyzers.
--   preserve history as a small db possibly sqlite or mongodb locally. feed history into chroma db for RAG.
+-   Preserve history using a local database (e.g., SQLite or MongoDB) and feed it into a Chroma DB for RAG.
--   use chroma db to do RAG with documents for augmenting the prompt with relevant information.
+-   Utilize Chroma DB for RAG with documents to augment prompts with relevant information.
--   allow daemon mode to run and listent for requests via zmq input and pass to output.
+-   Enable daemon mode to run and listen for requests via ZeroMQ input and pass to output.
--   fill out options for the LLM and openai api.
+-   Expand options for LLMs and the OpenAI API.
--   capnproto for serialization and deserialization of data with modular zmq protocol communication.
+-   Implement Cap'n Proto for serialization, deserialization, and modular ZeroMQ protocol communication.
--   add MetaMusic music generation for mood enhancement based on results.
+-   Integrate MetaMusic for mood-based music generation based on results.
--   add talking head video generation with consistent frame context of objects staying same in frame.
+-   Develop talking head video generation with consistent frame context, ensuring objects remain the same within frames.
--   speech to text via Whisper Candle for audio input for llm ingestion and subtitling of video.
+-   Implement speech-to-text using Whisper Candle for audio input, LLM ingestion, and video subtitling.
--   freeform input options for the LLM to figure out what the user wants to do.
+-   Allow freeform input options for the LLM to interpret user intentions.
--   dynamic code generation of python for new tasks on the fly like video processing? risks?
+-   Explore dynamic code generation in Python for new tasks like video processing (consider risks).
--   iterations and multi-generational output with outlines leading to multiple passes till a final result is reached.
+-   Implement iterative and multi-generational output with outlines leading to multiple passes until a final result is reached.
--   Speech to Text with Whisper Candle for audio input for sending commands to the LLM for conversational AI.
+-   Utilize Speech to Text with Whisper Candle for audio input, enabling voice commands to the LLM for conversational AI.

 ## Contributing